htr3n/loan-approval-portal/README.md

 ##### Java Code Generation from WSDLs

-Apache CXF WSDL2Java `cxf-codegen-plugin` is used to generate server and client stuffs for the aforementioned services according to the configuration in the `pom.xml` file.
-The generated Java sources are under the base package
+Apache CXF's [`cxf-codegen-plugin`](http://cxf.apache.org/docs/maven-cxf-codegen-plugin-wsdl-to-java.html) Maven plugin is used to generate Java code from the aforementioned services (i.e. _contract-first service development_).
+The generated Java sources are under the base package [`com.westbank.ws`](https://github.com/htr3n/loan-approval-portal/tree/master/src/main/java/com/westbank/ws).
-`westbank.ws`.

 >  The _m2eclipse_ plugin that supports Maven in Eclipse will invoke the Apache CXF `cxf-codegen-plugin` whenever you import this project into Eclipse,the existing generated stuffs will be unnecessarily overwritten.
 Thus, the plugin is currently disabled.
 Whenever any WSDL is modified, please enable this plugin and execute the command `mvn generate-sources` to re-generate the Java code.

-##### Web Services Publishing
+##### Web Services Implementation and Publishing

+The actual implementation of the business logic of each Web service is in the corresponding Java class named `com.westbank.ws.impl.XXXImpl` in which '_XXX_' is the name of that Web service.
+In order to alter these services, have a look into the folder `WEB-INF/wsdl`.
+After modifying the WSDLs, just run `mvn clean generate-sources` to re-generate Java code.

-The configuration for publishing Web services using Apache CXF and Spring is provided in `com.westbank.config.ServiceConfiguration` loaded by the root application context.
-It in turn loads the service bean definitions in `com.westbank.config.ServiceBeans`.
+The configuration for publishing Web services using Apache CXF and Spring is provided in [`ServiceConfiguration`](https://github.com/htr3n/loan-approval-portal/blob/master/src/main/java/com/westbank/config/ServiceConfiguration.java) loaded by the root application context.
+It in turn loads the service bean definitions in [`ServiceBeans`](https://github.com/htr3n/loan-approval-portal/blob/master/src/main/java/com/westbank/config/ServiceBeans.java).

 As the Web application is running, open a Web browser at http://localhost:9999/portal/services to see a list of running Web services.

-In order to modify these Web services, have a look into the folder `WEB-INF/wsdl`.
-After modifying the WSDLs, run `mvn clean generate-sources` to re-generate Java implementations for these Web services.

-The actual implementation of the business logic of each Web service is in the corresponding Java class named `com.westbank.ws.impl.XXXImpl` in which '_XXX_' is the name of that Web service.

 ## Sidenotes